ATaemur/hello-world/README.md

 # hello-world
 My first GitHub repo!
-I have nothing to show for my passion for computer science
+I have a great passion for AI!